 When they get it right, many people with hypothyroidism report that their fatigue levels improve, they have more energy and sometimes lose weight.

 If you think you are experiencing symptoms of hypothyroidism, ask your doctor.
 If you are diagnosed with thyroid hormone deficiency, it is important to understand the disorder to get the optimal treatment that is right for you.
 Healthcare Associates of Texas specialists work with you to help you find what works best for you.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.

 Ready to become your healthiest self?